Shihab-Chowdhury/course-manager/README.md

 *There are 4 branch ( main, dev, test and docker)*

-To run the application (main branch) please use the following commands:
+To run the application (main branch) please use the following commands after cloning the repository:

 1. >docker build -t "vue-app" ./client/